dougeby/IntuneDocs/intune/wandera-mtd-connector.md

 # Wandera Mobile Threat Defense connector with Intune

-You can control mobile device access to corporate resources using conditional access based on risk assessment conducted by Wandera, a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
+Control mobile device access to corporate resources using conditional access based on risk assessment conducted by Wandera.
+Wandera is a Mobile Threat Defense (MTD) solution that integrates with Microsoft Intune.
 Risk is assessed based on telemetry collected from devices by the Wandera service, including:
 - Operating system vulnerabilities
 - Malicious apps installed
 - Malicious network profiles